aspose-slides/Aspose.Slides-Documentation/net/_index.md

 ## Aspose.Slides for .NET Resources

-These are links to useful resources you may need to do your work:
+These are links to useful resources:

 - [Aspose.Slides for .NET Online Documentation](/slides/net/)
 - [Aspose.Slides for .NET Features](/slides/net/features-overview/)